Disputes can be resolved personally or with mediation, but sometimes legal action may be required.

 Information about your rights

-'Knowing Your Rights - A Guide to the Rights of Older South Australians' helps older people increase their understanding of their rights and recognise the laws that provide safeguards and protection.
+'Knowing Your Rights - A Guide to the Rights of Older South Australians' gives older people increased understanding of their rights and ability to recognise the laws that provide safeguards and protection.

 Download the guide or request a free copy from Legal Services Commission - phone 1300 366 424.

 'The Savvy Consumer' helps South Australians navigate their way through the marketplace as consumers.
 The guide covers topics such as consumer guarantees, refunds and returns, online security, scams, identity theft and product safety.

 Visit our Consumer Rights section for more information about common issues consumers face.

 The Australian Government's Seniors website has advice on:

 - rights and responsibilities

 - aged care regulations